kelvin-thegreat/alx-system_engineering-devops/0x19-postmortem/README.md

 4. error logs for a web server

 # Incident Report
-Issues encountereduring during  Server Access and Datadog configuration for Web Monitoring
+Issues encountered during  Server Access and Datadog configuration for Web Monitoring